Gassandrid/ewan.my/content/Thoughts/2024 - A year of change.md

 ---

-## Changes finally coming
+## Changes Finally Coming

-A big thing I struggled with at the beggining of the year was a sense of work ethic.
+A big thing I struggled with at the beginning of the year was a sense of work ethic.
 Purpose has never been a problem for me, and I consider myself above the average when it comes to knowing what you want to do with your life.
 But despite this, I struggled with actually getting work done in class.
 I was great at studying what I loved, and would do an absurd amount of self-education in my free time.
-But come the classroom, I would almost always slack off just because I could and get away with a mediocore but solid grade.
+But come the classroom, I would almost always slack off just because I could and get away with a mediocre but solid grade.
 But this is not a way to live life.

+But later in the year I finally started to get my act together when it comes to note-taking.
+That is a bit of an understatement, as I frankly fell in love with writing and documenting everything.
+The benefits of obsidian really started to show for me, where I felt a genuine desire to write down more and expand beyond just class notes and journaling.